dmoore5050/SaisonBuilder/user_stories.md

 <hr>

-As a user who has prevously used the app to create and save recipes, In order to access or delete a previously created recipe:
+As a user who has prevously used the app to create and save recipes,<br>
+In order to access or delete a previously created recipe:<br>

  * To access initial menu, user runs `saison_builder`
  * To list previously saved recipes, user runs `saison_builder list`